slafrankie/pythonProjects/README.md

 # pythonProjects
-The main purpose of this repository is to showcase my understanding of entry-level concepts and uses of Python.
+The main purpose of this repository is to showcase my understanding of concepts and uses of Python.
-Examples using the Turtle function, random number generators, simple guessing games, and calculators will be displayed here
+You will see file maintenance, turtle functions, and games created here.
+I also just want to keep my code all together and not on a million different flash drives :)